 The dip scene in Who Framed Roger Rabbit?

 As a whole, Roger Rabbit is frequently blurring the lines between a kids movie and an adult movie, really pushing toward that “adult” category with characters like Jessica Rabbit.
 It’s aimed at kids, but it’s got a lot that will either go right over their heads or scare the holy hell out of them.
-But the scariest sequence is easily the shoe being melted up in Judge Doom’s evil dip.
+But the scariest sequence is easily the shoe being melted in Judge Doom’s evil dip.
 This is one of the most unsettling villain plots ever.
 The dip is literally a device designed to kill your childhood.
 The whole point is that it will melt down cartoon characters until there is absolutely nothing left, and it’s made all the more impactful by the fact that famous characters like Dumbo and Donald Duck make appearances in the film.

 We start off Jumanji with an extended prologue about a young boy who feels generally ignored by his family, who then discovers a mysterious board game.
 It’s all pretty standard until he actually tries to play the game.
 The scene is horrifying.
 He rolls the dice and takes his turn and then gets sucked into the game itself.
 At that point, the audience has no idea of his fate.
 The CGI hasn’t held up well, but the overall impact results in the same terror I felt watching it as a kid for the first time.
 Watching this boy, not much older than me at the time, slowly sucked into a game—of all things—and then simply disappearing was mortifying.
 Plus, he’s trapped in that game for twenty-six years.
-Unlike virtually every other kid’s movie, he never gets to fix his strained relationship with his parents because they died while he was trapped in there.
+Unlike virtually every other kid’s movie, he never gets to fix his strained relationship with his parents because they died while he was trapped in the game.

 The death of Artax in The Neverending Story

 As a kid, this scene absolutely ruined me.
 This is one of the first times I ever remember really reacting to a death in a feature.
 First of all, this is Atreyu’s beloved pet and companion.
 He cares so much for that horse.
 Second of all, the horse doesn’t just die, because pets die all the time in kids movies.
 No, Artax the horse commits suicide.
-It succumbs to the swamps of sadness, just giving up and letting himself sink into the bog while Atreyu does everything he can to pull it out.
+It succumbs to the swamps of sadness, just giving up and letting himself sink into the bog while Atreyu does everything he can to pull him out.
 This is such a coldhearted death, done in such a supernatural way that it’s as creepy as it is gut-wrenching.

 Casper’s monologue in Casper

-Casper’s great.
+Casper is great.
 It’s one of the most underrated kids movies of all time, in my opinion.
 There’s so much to love about it.
 For the most part, it has a great sense of humor that really goes back to what made this character so iconic and popular for so long.
 He’s Casper the friendly ghost.
 He’s just a constant source of fun.
 Until you hit this scene, of course, in which we’re bluntly reminded that before he was the friendly ghost, he was once a healthy human child.
-As a ghost story, it constantly skirts the lines of kid’s horror, but this long monologue in which Casper recounts his own death is absolutely harrowing and much scarier than any of the film’s actual “spooky” scenes.
+As a ghost story, it constantly skirts the lines of kids’ horror, but this long monologue in which Casper recounts his own death is absolutely harrowing and much scarier than any of the film’s actual “spooky” scenes.

 Professor Screweye’s death in We’re Back: A Dinosaur’s Story